VMBlakelock/destination-date-night/README.md

 #### Wireframes

 Desktop and Mobile wireframes were created to demonstrate the initial idea for the site.
 They were created using [Balsamiq](https://balsamiq.com/wireframes/).
+There are a few slight adjustments from the wireframes but that was due to styling aesthetics.

 #### Mobile